primer/react/migrating.md

 Note: array values in border props represent [responsive values].

 ### Flex props
+The `FlexContainer` and `FlexItem` components have changed significantly in this version.
+The following props have been renamed or deprecated:

 #### `FlexContainer`
 | Prop | Value(s) | Substitute |